 Negotiations are a necessity

-- The first thing to realise is that you should decide issues on their merits rather than through a haggling process.
-Actively look for mutual gains and where interests conflict because it doesn’t have to be an adversarial, “winner takes all” outcome.
+Number 1: Decide issues on their merits rather than through a haggling process.
+Actively look for mutual gains and where interests conflict because it doesn’t have to be an adversarial, ‘winner takes all’ outcome.
+This is true for both camping negotiations and during assessments!

-- Focus on interests not positions.
-Sure, you might find that the auditor is playing a game of power and they seem entrenched in their position, although you could think about ways you can diffuse this.
+Number 3: Focus on interests not positions.
+Sure, you might find that the auditor is playing a game of power and they seem entrenched in their position, although you could think about ways you can defuse this.
 Don’t forget you have some power in the interaction!

 It takes time and practice, and sometimes you need a mentor to teach and support you.
 That’s where engaging someone like one of our team members at MAS Management Systems can help.
 Contact us if you’d like to learn more.